-Step 5 Say: Our next meeting will be [date and time].
+Say: Our next meeting will be \\\\ (date and time).
 I want you again to choose two new volunteers who will remind all the families about the meeting so nobody forgets.

-Reminder about next meeting and Say: Let's sing our goodbye song all together now. goodbye Say: Bye, everybody.
+Say: Bye, everybody.
 Thank you for coming today.
 Let's give our children a big hug and tell them that it is time to go home.
-5 minutes We will see you in the next meeting on (confirm date of next meeting).
+We will see you in the next meeting on \\\\\ (confirm date of next meeting).